jim-smith/AI_Module/lectures/README.md

 - Types of problem and algorithm from games, recommender systems

 Tutorial activity
+- Notebook using matplotlib and jupyter's inbuilt  capabilitiers to:
-- Notebook using plotly libraries to create some visualisations for versions of the iris data then apply k-means from scikit-learn, and use this to illustrate considerations for distance-based models like the need for normalisation, effect of noisy/irrelevant features
+     - create some interactive visualisations for versions of the iris data
+     - then apply k-means from scikit-learn, and use this to illustrate considerations for distance-based models like the need for normalisation, effect of noisy/irrelevant features
- - Use the tutorial plan from 19/20 week 6 but might need a lot of help to make these interactive.  **Avoid seaborn?** just use my def for  scatter_matrix() plots?
- - load iris data , set labels - blank for all of them
- - pplot scatter matrix: I'll have ot provide pyplot code to do that
- - run KMeans in 4D then repeat scatter_matrix with colouring   look into cluster matrix space
- - run KMEans in 2D and do colouring ( )
- - now normalise the data and rerun- do you get better clusters?

-- Stretch activity: apply algorithms to the artificial fruit  dataset from week1

 Self-study:
 - Update your revision bot with this week;s core concepts